-The Pinn Hall Renovation project is an important element in UVA’s goal is to become one of the nation’s top 20 health and research institutions within ten years.
-The project’s design has been informed by the university’s recently completed Integrated Space Planning effort which reached across the Health Systems platforms to promote innovation, synergy and efficiency.
+The renovations are an important element in UVA’s goal is to become one of the nation’s top 20 health and research institutions within ten years.
+The project’s design was informed by the university’s Integrated Space Planning effort, which reached across the Health Systems platforms to promote innovation, synergy, and efficiency.

 This project is LEED V4 ID+C: Commercial Interiors Silver certified.